 - Patient: Invasive (Infiltrating) Ductal Carcinoma

-- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: almost 5 years ago, Female, Age: 44, Stage III, HER2 Positive: Yes, ER Positive: Yes, PR Positive: Yes
+- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: about 5 years ago, Female, Age: 44, Stage III, HER2 Positive: Yes, ER Positive: Yes, PR Positive: Yes

 - View this journey (5 Experiences)